MWATelescope/mwax_db2fits/tests/test04/README.md

 ## Objectives

-* Test that a normal observation (24 sec) is split correctly into 16 seconds and 8 seconds.
+* Test that the correct weights are extracted for health packets

 ## Input data

-* Three PSRDADA headers for the 3 subobservations
+* Two PSRDADA headers for the 2 subobservations
-* Three generated data files for the 3 subobservations
+* Two generated data files for the 2 subobservations
 * 4 timesteps (2 per subobs)
 * 2 tiles (3 baselines)
 * 1 coarse channel (148, correlator channel 8)